wmjordan/Codist/README.md

 # Acknowledgements

 I have learned a lot from the following extension projects (sorted by the time when I learned from them).
+Codist would not be what you see today without them.

 * CommentsPlus: https://github.com/mhoumann/CommentsPlus
 * Better comments: https://github.com/omsharp/BetterComments